Hexheld/hexheld-docs/MD/Power Noise.md

 ## Sound Channel 5 (PCM)

 This channel outputs an arbitrary 8-bit unsigned amplitude written to the `DAC` register.
-The sound chip does not automatically modify `DAC` to produce a waveform, so samples must be provided by the host CPU or a DMA controller.
+The sound chip does not automatically modify `DAC` to produce a waveform, so samples must be provided by the CPU or DMA controller.

 The 8-bit amplitude is multiplied by the 2-bit volume setting in `LVL` to produce the final 10-bit unsigned amplitude value for the channel.
 The maximum amplitude is `765`.

-### Hexheld Sound DMA
+### PCM Playback with DMA

-On Hexheld in particular, the DMA controller can be configured to deliver samples to `DAC` at the reload frequency of Timer A.
+The Hexheld DMA controller is configurable enough to be able to deliver samples to `DAC` at the reload frequency of Timer A.

 The timer is a 13-bit up-counter.
 It can use any one of the same 8 clock frequencies as the frequency generators.
 The counter will divide the clock frequency by an amount from 1 to 8,192 to become the frequency to step the DMA transfer at.